gameblabla/CSE2/README.md

 You can also add the following flags:
 * `-DJAPANESE=On` - Enable the Japanese-language build (instead of the unofficial Aeon Genesis English translation)
 * `-DFIX_BUGS=On` - Enabled by default - Fix bugs in the game (see [src/Bug Fixes.txt](src/Bug%20Fixes.txt))
-* `-DEXTRA_MUSIC_FORAMTS=On` - Enabled by default - Add support for the Ogg Vorbis, FLAC, and Pxtone music formats
+* `-DEXTRA_SOUND_FORMATS=On` - Enabled by default - Add support for the Ogg Vorbis, FLAC, and Pxtone music/SFX formats

 Then compile CSE2 with this command: